RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-Suppose that you want the export to only output TUs where the *Customer* field is equal to the value Microsoft.
-Note that in this example, *Customer* is a picklist field that allows multiple values.
-The following sample code shows you how to set the field name and value and how to build a filter criterion:
+Suppose you want the export to include only TUs where the *Customer* field equals *Microsoft*.
+In this example, *Customer* is a picklist field that allows multiple values.
+The following sample code shows how to define the field name and value and build the criterion:

 # [C#](#tab/tabid-12)
 ```cs